hughbarney/femto/README.md

 * Directory and file manegement (Dired) functionality.
 A basic start has been made with dired.lsp

-* file-read-hook - function to be called when a file is loaded by the user

-* Ability to configure the syntax highlighter to different languages based on file extension Add python triple quoted comments for python
+* Ability to configure the syntax highlighter for python

-* Buffer Mode flags that can be set to turn off single and double quote matching so that syntax hightlighting does not look messy when looking at a text file

 * Ability to load a file in read-only-mode